llobato/docs/docs/other/install-gwms-frontend.md

 The VO Frontend configuration file is `/etc/gwms-frontend/frontend.xml`.
 The next steps will describe each line that you will need to edit if you are using the OSG Factory at UCSD.
 The portions to edit are highlighted in red font.
 If you are using a different Factory more changes are necessary, please check the VO Frontend configuration reference.

 1. The VO you are affiliated with.
-This will identify those CEs that the glideinWMS pilot will be authorized to run on using the %RED%pilot proxy%ENDCOLOR% described previously in the this [section](#credentials-and-proxies).
+This will identify those CEs that the GlideinWMS pilot will be authorized to run on using the %RED%pilot proxy%ENDCOLOR% described previously in the this [section](#credentials-and-proxies).
 Sometimes the whole `query_expr` is provided to you by the factory (see Factory access above):

         :::xml
         <factory query_expr='((stringListMember("VO", GLIDEIN_Supported_VOs)))'>